 The many uses for rubbing alcohol at the barn!

-- If you were anything like me as a kid, your scraped knees and cuts were cleaned with alcohol.
+If you were anything like me as a kid, your scraped knees and cuts were cleaned with alcohol.
 OUCH.
-I remember feeling more pain during “cleaning” than when I actually face-planted.
-Times have changed, and we now know that alcohol and hydrogen peroxides are NOT the go-to wound cleaner.
+I remember feeling more pain during “cleaning” than when I face-planted.
+Times have changed, and we know alcohol and hydrogen peroxides are NOT the go-to wound cleaner.
+Alcohol can create more tissue damage and delay healing.
+BUT – there are many uses for rubbing alcohol at the barn!

 Inexpensive and you can even find it at the grocery store!

 - Alcohol is commonly used as a cooling brace under standing wraps.
 This acts as a liniment for your horse’s legs.
-Rub it in briskly until it’s not wet anymore, which doesn’t take long as the alcohol evaporates quickly.
+Rub it in briskly until the leg isn’t wet anymore, which doesn’t take long as the alcohol evaporates quickly.
 You can then put your standing bandages on.

 - You can make a laundry stain remover with one part rubbing alcohol and two parts water.
 Spritz on stains, especially grass stains, and get some more wear out of your horse items.

 - Gross alert – For horses that live in tick-infested areas, a handy tick-removing tool is great.
-Find them at your local pet shop.
 Clean your tool with rubbing alcohol, and drop your caught tick into a small container of alcohol to finish him off.
 More tick information here.

 - Rubbing alcohol can aid in the removal of tar, sap, and smegma that sometimes appear on your horse.
-It can be drying to the skin, so use sparingly.
+It can be drying to the skin, so use it sparingly.
+You may want to try witch hazel, too, which can help remove stains.

 - When legs are spritzed with rubbing alcohol before using an icing product, the ice stays cooler!
-This is great for summer when you have to battle heat and humidity, too.
+This is great for summer when you also have to battle heat and humidity.

 - Keep rubbing alcohol on hand for the horse with anhidrosis.
 Mixed with a bit of water and sprayed on can help your horse cool off thanks to alcohol’s ability to evaporate.
 More about anhidrosis here!